MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 slug: react-redux-tetris-connect-grid-board
 ---

 Display the grid board from state.
-This is the main area of the game.
+This is the core rendering feature of the game.

 # Introduction

-The grid board component display the array of grid.
+The `GridBoard` component displays an array of `GridSquare`s.
-It will also map the current shape block into this grid at the x, y, and rotation.
+It will also map the current shape block at it's rotation into this grid at the x, and y.

-This component will also be responsible for updating the game over time.
-It will have a timer that moves the current block down at regular intervals.
+Tapping the left, right, rotate, down buttons update game state which in turn triggers this component to update.
+Updates are also generated as the timer triggers move down actions.

 ## Challenges